-- Only Six Faces: Possibly why the art on Punch An Pie is done by another artist- most of the female characters had identical faces with different hair.
-Their boss Dawna looked like all the other females, until Punch An Pie revealed that she was older and much heavier.
+- Only Six Faces: Possibly why the art on Punch An' Pie is done by another artist- most of the female characters had identical faces with different hair.
+Their boss Dawna looked like all the other females, until Punch An' Pie revealed her to be older and much heavier.

 - Of Corsets Sexy: Kestrel and Shannon go shopping for these in an early arc.